 How to plan your Sevilla Itinerary during the holy week?

 La Feria de Sevilla or Feria de Abril is a celebration that takes place every year during spring.

-This is because most of the “casetas” are private: A bunch of people will contribute with a certain amount of money throughout the year to set up their tent during the feria, and they will enjoy food, drink and music for free or reasonably cheap price.
+This is because most of the “casetas” are private: A bunch of people will contribute with a certain amount of money throughout the year to set up their tent during the feria.
+They then will enjoy food, drink and music for free or reasonably cheap price.

 Also, there are some free ones from certain districts, you might get in for free in the same way.
 However, these ones are ready for overpriced food, drinks and not the best samples of Sevillian society.

 Also, the feria is the centre of the city during the celebration, so expect the rest of the city to be slightly “dead”.
-As a conclusion: if you are in Sevilla during the feria, it’s worth passing by and enjoying the atmosphere.
+If you are around Sevilla during the feria, it’s worth passing by and enjoying the atmosphere.
 However, if you want to come specifically for this event without local contacts, there are many chances that you’ll be disappointed.

-The best places to enjoy social life in Sevilla are the “Terrazas”, there are thousands of them in the city and they are open the whole year, so don’t think at any point that the feria is unmissable.
+The best places to enjoy the social life in Sevilla are the “Terrazas”.
+There are thousands of them in the city and they are open the whole year, so don’t think at any point that the feria is unmissable.